-Spending restrictions might include instructions for a department or agency not to use funds provided in the bill for specified programs, projects, or activities, or to set spending ceilings for these activities.
+Spending restrictions might include instructions for a department or agency not to use funds provided in the bill for specified programs, projects, or activities, or they might set spending ceilings for these activities (such restrictions are referred to as limitations).

 Committee reports also usually provide a comparative statement of the funding levels contained in the bill and the funding levels requested by the President.
-In addition, both houses generally require their Appropriations Committees to provide additional information, including the following.
+In addition, both houses generally require their Appropriations Committees to provide additional information, such as the following:

-- 1. A cost estimate that provides: - a.
-A comparison of funding provided in the bill, except continuing appropriations, with spending ceilings associated with the annual budget resolution (302(b) allocations); and - b.
-Five-year projections of funding (both new budget authority and outlays) by the Congressional Budget Office (CBO). - 2.
-A comparison of the text of statutes the committee proposes to amend or repeal with the proposed changes (House also requires a description of the effect of any provision that directly or indirectly changes the application of existing law for a selected appropriations bill); and - 3.
-A statement identifying unauthorized appropriations.
+- A cost estimate that provides a comparison of funding provided in the measure, except for continuing appropriations, with certain spending ceilings associated with the annual budget resolution (302(b) allocations); - A comparison of the text of statutes the committee proposes to amend or repeal with the proposed changes (the House also requires a description of the effect of any provision in a general appropriations bill that directly or indirectly changes the application of existing law); and - A statement identifying unauthorized appropriations.